RayhanaAkterDev/crisis-vault/@WebDev_JobPrep_MasterPlan/Full Stack Developer Roadmap.md

 > **Timeline**: 1 Feb 2026 - 30 Apr 2026

 ### Job Readiness Topics
-- Plan and start your final 2–3 full stack projects
+- Plan and build 2–3 polished full stack projects (React + Laravel + MySQL)
+- Review and strengthen core concepts (JavaScript, React, Laravel, MySQL)
+- Finalize project deployment and ensure production-readiness
-- Draft your developer portfolio
+- Create and publish your developer portfolio website
-- Refine your resume, LinkedIn, and GitHub profile
+- Refine resume, GitHub profile, and LinkedIn presence
-ad- Prepare common interview questions
+- Practice mock interviews and common technical questions
+- Apply for junior developer roles and begin networking

 ---

-### ⏳ **Optional Review Buffer (March 2026)**
+#### Optional Review Buffer (March 2026)
 If you fall behind or need deeper revision, use March as a flexible period to:

 - Catch up on any pending topics or projects